 Additionally, if parties have children, matters of child custody and child support generally cannot be addressed in a prenuptial agreement.
 Thus, for many parties, there is a lot for parties to still work out on top of the terms of the prenuptial agreement regarding their children.

 At the end of the day, a prenuptial agreement can simplify a divorce process in many respects.
-But there are often a number of issues that still have to be worked out in many cases even if parties agree to abide by the terms of the prenuptial agreement.
+But there are often several issues that still have to be worked out in many cases even if parties agree to abide by the terms of the prenuptial agreement.

 If you are going through a divorce, and have questions about a prenuptial agreement, you can contact Stange Law Firm, PC by calling 1-855-805-0595.